5 myths (and facts) about the dangers of Botox

 2. Myths and truth about Botox

-3. Everything froze: when to inject Botox and whether he can harm
+3. Everything is frozen: when to inject Botox and can it cause harm?

 7. Botox and Fillers Are Very Safe, Study Suggests